alanjones2/streamlit-chart-varieties/article.md

 But what about the libraries.

-All of the libraries do a reasonable job although you find some charts more attractive than others - the Matplotlib charts look a little more clunky than the others, for example (although this may mainly to do with the large font which can be easily changed with a little extra code, for example, `matplotlib.rcParams['font.size'] = 8` will reduce the size of all off the text in a figure and this being a global setting will affect all plots that are created after it is executed).
+All of the libraries do a reasonable job although you might find some charts more attractive than others - the Matplotlib charts look a little more clunky than the others, for example (although this may mainly to do with the large font which can be easily changed with a little extra code, for example, `matplotlib.rcParams['font.size'] = 8` will reduce the size of all off the text in a figure and this being a global setting will affect all plots that are created after it is executed).

 With a little effort you can customize any of the charts that we've looked at either by adjusting particular aspcts of a plot such as the height and width, or by adopting a different style sheet.